 BCHSJS is a practical investment.
 Juniors and seniors can earn college credit for taking specific courses, which can help defray college tuition costs.
 Because of our numerous community service opportunities, students can earn credits to meet their high school requirements and/or to enrich their college applications.

 BCHSJS is convenient.
 We know how busy you and your teens are, juggling work, sports practice and other activities.
-We’ve scheduled BCHSJS at a time when it’s easy to attend – Sundays from 9:30am to 12:45pm – which doesn’t overlap with weekday extracurricular activities and leaves Sunday afternoons available.
-Our location at the Moriah School in Englewood, New Jersey is protected with a security guard at the entranceway to ensure safety.
+We’ve scheduled BCHSJS at a time when it’s easy to attend – Sundays from 11:30am to 1:30pm – which is late enough for teens to sleep in, and early enough that it doesn’t overlap with weekday extracurricular activities and leaves Sunday afternoons available.